j9p0/LiSP_0_5-Midas-osc/README.md

 # LiSP_0_5-Midas-osc

+Keep in mind that linux show player 0.6 is now released.
+This script can still be used for other things.
+Including sending osc mesages to Linux show player.

 Simple script to send OSC mesages using python and python-osc

 OSC mesages has been added in linux show player 0.6 but found it not very stable.
 So made a very simple script to send it using python in Linux Show Player 0.5.3.